reinaldoriant/profile/README.md

 <p align="left"><img src="https://img.shields.io/github/followers/reinaldoriant?style=social" alt="" />

- - 🙋🏻‍♂️ I'm a passionate engineer interest with Core Network (5G & 4G), Android and iOS development.
+ - 🙋🏻‍♂️ I'm experienced Android and iOS development.
  - 🙆🏻‍♂️ I'm currently to be part of Kompas Daily in Indonesia as iOS Developer.
  - 💁🏻‍♂️ I set myself as a hipster, hacker, and hustler.
 I am committed to my experience and knowledge for a challenge and learn more with new things.